-“I’m also hoping to break a world record for the largest number of people all cooking the same meal within a 24-hour period and we’ve got amazing ambassadors and friends all over the world planning to make this a huge global event.”
+“I’m also hoping to attempt break a GUINNESS WORLD RECORD title for the ‘most participants in a cookery lesson in 24 hours (multiple venues)’, and we’ve got amazing ambassadors and friends all over the world planning to make this a huge global event.”
 Food Revolution Day began in 2012 as a date when food educationists, campaigners, parents, teachers or indeed anyone with a passionate belief in better food education, could come together and have a combined voice.
 In 2013, through its growing army of ambassadors, Food Revolution Day inspired over 1,200 events in 74 countries, many of which can be viewed here.

 The day is a joint campaign organised by the Jamie Oliver Food Foundation in the UK and USA as well as our partners, The Good Foundation, in Australia.
 In 2014, Food Revolution Day will be even bigger.

 As in 2013, the Jamie Oliver Food Foundation (UK) has teamed up with Prizeo to offer the chance to win a cooking lesson with Jamie for one winner and a friend.
 The Prizeo competition opens on 1 April and closes on Food Revolution Day, 16 May.
 Last year’s winner, Annie Fenech, was flown from Perth, Australia with her partner, Robbie Robertson to cook with Jamie in London.